Artotim/react-native-geolocation-state/README.md

 # react-native-geolocation-state

-A library for React Native that provides a hook to monitor the geolocation permission and provider status.
+A simple React Native library that helps you keep track of your app’s geolocation permissions and provider status.
-It allows you to check the geolocation permission status and whether GPS and network providers are enabled or not without having to access the user's current location.
+It allows you to check the geolocation permissions and whether GPS and network providers are enabled or not, without having to access the user's current location.

 ## Output
 ![Output example](output_example.gif)

 ## Installation

+Get started by installing the library with npm or yarn:

 ```sh
 npm install react-native-geolocation-state